Washing Soda - What It Is And How To Use It To Clean Your Home And Laundry

 Similarly, because laundry soda is so alkaline it is a powerful cleaning agent for your home, and is used in many different cleaning solution recipes.

-Some examples of recipes for homemade cleaners here at Stain-Removal-101.com which use laundry soda include:
+Some examples of recipes for homemade cleaners here on this site which use laundry soda include:

 Please note that because of laundry soda's high alkalinity it can cause skin irritation, so wear rubber gloves while cleaning with any solution containing it, and also rinse the area throughly if it gets in contact with your skin.